Introducing /parse. Convert PDFs, Word docs, or spreadsheets into clean data for AI agents 5x faster. Try it now →

 What's the main difference between Perplexity and its alternatives?

 Perplexity focuses on conversational answers with citations, optimized for human readability.
-Alternatives specialize in different areas: Firecrawl for structured data extraction with schemas, Exa for semantic search and discovery, Brave Search for privacy-first high-volume queries, and Gemini/ChatGPT for multimodal capabilities.
+Alternatives specialize in different areas: Firecrawl for curated search and deep extraction, Exa for semantic search and discovery, Brave Search for privacy-first high-volume queries, and Gemini/ChatGPT for multimodal capabilities.

 Why look for Perplexity alternatives?